PickNikRobotics/beta_moveit_website/team/team.md

                     <h3>Mike Lautman, MSE</h3>
                 </a>
                 <div class="team-position">Co-Founder, Roboticist</div>
-                <p>B.S.
-Computer Science and Electrical Eng, M.S.
-Robotics from Univ. of Pennsylvania.
+                <p>M.S.
+Robotics from Univ. of Pennsylvania, B.S.
+Computer Science and Electrical Eng.
 While a full-time student, Mike founded Nebu, a Machine Learning and Data Science consultancy that he grew to 10 engineers.
 One
                 of the projects that Mike is especially proud of was building an ETL pipeline that feeds millions of escort advertisements from the web into a singular database used by law-enforcement against child-traffickers.
 After
                 Nebu, Mike joined up with KindredAi, an AI and Robotics venture backed startup, where he took on leadership of its motion planning efforts on a number of internal and external products.
                 </p>